• Skip to primary navigation

 7. Island Hop

 Little Island has free arts programming for families daily.
 There is an art cart for DIY crafts, workshops and performances.
-The unique park, part of Hudson River Park, between 13th and 14th Streets, is built on the remains of of the former Pier 54.
+The unique park, part of Hudson River Park, between 13th and 14th Streets, is built on the remains of the former Pier 54.

 SheBuysTravel Tip: This is a great place to catch the sunset.